NoelleStern/GameBricked/README.md

 *"A story of one small emulator and many bricks it takes for it to run a game."*

-**GameBoy**, DMG-01, game brick, no matter what you call it, its name brings joy and a bunch of sweet memories.
+**Game Boy**, DMG-01, game brick, no matter what you call it, its name brings joy and a bunch of sweet memories.
 Even thought this system predates me quite a bit, it's legacy echoes trough the gaming industry till this very day.
 Kirby, Pokemon, Tetris.
 Everybody knows these games.
-And they all have found first success on the GameBoy.
+And they all have found first success on the Game Boy.
 It's hard not to see the influence of the grandpa of handheld gaming, even if it eats through 4 AA Batteries at a time.
 Keeping all of that in mind, it's hard not to adore this technological marvel of a handheld.

 I'm Noelle Stern and on this page I want to tell a story of building [my own cozy little emulator](https://noellestern.github.io/GameBricked/).